-3.2.2. io.opentracing.Tracer access
+3.2.2.
+Access to the configured tracer

-This proposal also specifies that the underlying opentracing io Tracer object configured instance is available for developer use.
+This proposal also specifies that the underlying OpenTracing Tracer object configured instance is available for developer use.
 The MicroProfile implementation will make the configured Tracer available with CDI injection.

 The configured Tracer object is accessed by injecting the Tracer class that has been configured for the particular application for this environment.
 Each application gets a different Tracer instance.